mvsnbharath/AWS-IoT-MQTT-101/README.md

 	iv) aws-iot-rootCA

-3) Link the certificate to each thing in the registry,
+3) Link the certificate to both policy and the thing created in the registry.

 [A detailed procedure for steps 1-3 are documented here ](http://docs.aws.amazon.com/iot/latest/developerguide/register-device.html)

 ### Features

+###### Progressive Reconnect Backoff

+When a non-client-side disconnect occurs, the SDK will reconnect automatically.
+The following APIs are provided for configuration:

 AWSIoTMQTTClient connection configuration

 AutoReconnectBackoffTime